 - 1. Generate the Node Asset report then double-click a node to view the details dialog. - 2.
 Click Save to File.
-All report information is saved to a .csv file.
+All report information is saved to a .csv file. - 3.
 The URL column contains direct links to each node.
-You can use this information to create a web page with links to each node, instead of bookmarking each node individually.
-See Bookmarking an Interface (on page 136).
+URLs are constructed with the URL used by the client browser to reach the CC-SG.
+For example, if https://<hostname or IPv4 or [IPv6]>/admin is used by the clients browser, and the hostname is resolved by the client to <IPv4 or IPv6> then <IPv4 or IPv6> will be used to create the bookmark.
+This will allow the CC-SG to continue to work behind a NAT. - You can use this information to create a web page with links to each node, instead of bookmarking each node individually.
+See Bookmarking an Interface (on page 143).